 Q: Why do golden retrievers lose so much?

 A: Golden Retrievers are double-coated dogs, and all double-coated dogs shed.
 It is natural and healthy for dogs to shed.
 Without this, he would not be able to regulate his body temperature or stay warm/cold.
 Most golden retriever owners are done with their shed, but if you’re looking for a dog that won’t shed, the golden retriever is not the dog for you.

 Q: Can I shave my Golden Retriever to avoid shedding?

 A: Absolutely not.
 Whatever you do, never shave your golden retriever.
 It has a double layer so that it can regulate its body temperature effectively and protect it from the elements such as snow, rain, and UV rays.
 Without it, you risk his health and he could become very bad.

 Q: I love Golden Retrievers, but what should I do if I don’t want a dog with bad dandruff?

 A: Unfortunately, if you want a golden retriever, you have to learn to live with it.
 If you don’t think you can, then you must consider another breed of dog.
 A Goldendoodle might be better because their hypoallergenic poodle genes usually mean they shed a lot less.

 Q: How do I know if it’s time to see the vet?

-A: If your Golden Retriever is shedding a lot more than other Goldens you know, it could be because of the reasons listed above, such as: B. from allergies, stress or infections.
+A: If your Golden Retriever is shedding a lot more than other Goldens you know, it could be because of the reasons listed above, such as allergies, stress, or infections.
 If you still can’t understand why he is spilling or spilling spots, or why his skin is flaky or inflamed, it’s time to see the vet.

 Now you know that the golden retriever sheds pretty badly all year round and during the shedding season.
 And because his coat is long, it will stand out.
 It is therefore very important to manage it as well as possible.
 Using the steps in this guide will ensure you have the best chance of effectively managing it.